 The most important feature of the Mountain Ridge boot is the 2,000 grams of 3M Thinsulate insulation.
 That's considerably more insulation than most other cold-weather boots, which means it can keep your feet warm even when you're not actively moving and generating body heat.
 Plus, the additional SolarCore lining helps to reflect body heat back into the boot to keep you extra toasty.

-Moreover, the boot includes a waterproof membrane and a rubber outsole that keeps water from getting in.
+Moreover, the boot includes a waterproof membrane and a durable outsole that keeps water from getting in.
 This is important if you're sitting for long periods of time because snow might start melting under your feet and you don't want that leaking through the boot.
 That said, we wish the ankle were a bit higher to prevent snow or water from getting in that way, but the leather design makes it easy to combine with winter-weather pants for a good seal.

 Finally, the Mountain Ridge isn't just good for sitting.
 Its features such as a tough cement construction and non-slip sole mean you can hike through winter terrain to get to your blind without sliding around or making too much noise.